How to Start a YouTube Channel: 10 Brilliant Tips for Success

 But if you really want to stand out, find a niche within a niche.
 For example, you might create a channel about how to cook Caribbean food instead of focusing on all cooking styles, like American, Italian, Spanish, etc. Your broad niche would be "cooking," and your sub-niche would be "Caribbean recipes."

 Need help finding your YouTube niche?
 Or ideas for starting a YouTube channel?
-Here are seven tips to discover your channel's main topic.
+Here are seven tips to discover your youtube niche.

 4. Identify Your Target Audience